Call (888) 883-2483

 Range of Motion in VA Disability Claims

+Certain disabilities can correspond with a specific disability score from the VA.
 The VA Schedule of Rating Disabilities provides a basis for service connection and rating each disability.
 The Schedule of Ratings lists disabilities under different categories based on the part of the body affected.
-Under each category is a list of diagnostic codes, representing common disabilities of that body part.
+Under each category is a list of diagnostic codes representing common disabilities of that body part.

 Schedule of Ratings